-Staff is recommending approval of the applicant's request to allow the proposed 2005 maintenance dredging and beach deposition subject to several special conditions.
-The dredging is proposed to remove sediment transported into the lagoon by tidal action through the existing jetty structure and will allow for the maintenance of the prism required to provide the Encina Power Station with an adequate volume of seawater for cooling purposes.
-Since the initial dredging that created the lagoon in 1954, maintenance dredging has been performed regularly and the proposed project is consistent with past Commission actions for such maintenance dredging.
-Proposed special conditions address timing of dredging and beach deposition, pre-and-post dredge requirements, eelgrass mitigation and monitoring, monitoring of beach profiles, grunion protection, invasive species protection and recognition that this coastal development permit authorizes a one time only dredging and deposition.
+Staff is recommending approval of the applicant's request to allow the proposed maintenance dredging and beach deposition.
+The outer Agua Hedionda Lagoon was originally dredged in 1954 as part of the construction for the Encina Power Station and has been subject to routine maintenance dredging since that time.
+The Commission has been approving dredging since 1977.
+In January 2002 and August 2004, the Commission approved dredging projects identical to the proposed project.
+The subject dredging is proposed to remove sediment transported into the lagoon by tidal action through the existing jetty structure and will allow for the maintenance of the tidal prism required to provide the Encina Power Station with an adequate volume of seawater for cooling purposes.
+The proposed project is consistent with past Commission actions for maintenance dredging and beach deposition.
+Special conditions address the timing of dredging and beach deposition, pre-and-post dredge requirements, eelgrass mitigation and monitoring, monitoring of beach profiles, grunion protection, invasive species protection.
+This coastal development permit authorizes a one-time only dredging and deposition.

-Substantive File Documents: Certified Agua Hedionda Land Use Plan; "Study of Sediment Transport Conditions in the Vicinity of the Agua Hedionda Lagoon" by Dr. Hany Elwany (October, 1999), CDP #F 5536 (1977), CDP
+Substantive File Documents: Certified Agua Hedionda Land Use Plan; "Study of Sediment Transport Conditions in the Vicinity of the Agua Hedionda Lagoon" by Dr. Hany Elwany (October, 1999), CDP Nos.
+F5536 (1977), 6-93-193-A, 6-93-193-A2, 6-97-45, 6-97-46, 6-97-83, 6-00-111, 6-01-80, 6-04-54, ACOE Permit 200100328-SKB.

-No. 6-93-193-A and CDP No. 6-93-193-A2, CDP No. 6-97-45, CDP No. 6-97-46, CDP No. 6-97-83, CDP No. 6-00-111, CDP No. 6-01-80 and ACOE Permit 200100328-SKB